SYSTEMS-OPERATOR/SUPER-POLE-POSITION/assets/audio/AUDIO.md

 - `goal.wav` – finish line voice
 - `bgm.wav` – attract mode background music

-These files contain 100 ms of silence and are meant to be replaced with real samples.
+These files are zero-byte placeholders.
+Replace them with real samples for sound to work.